 Skip to main content

-Mr Waxy started out in a room at the back of The Record Scene shop in Sunbury Cross, run by Mick (I can't remember his surname - sorry) I bought a lot of records there in late 70's including reggae and when I left school I had the choice of going to Kingston art college or taking up the offer of a job in that very shop...
+Comment: Mr Waxy started out in a room at the back of The Record Scene shop in Sunbury Cross, run by Mick (I can't remember his surname - sorry).
+I bought a lot of records there in late 1970s including reggae and when I left school I had the choice of going to Kingston art college or taking up the offer of a job in that very shop...
 I chose college and left a year later 1979/80...
 I sometimes think I would have been better off taking the job...
-Anyway, a few years later Mick moved Mr Waxy shop to the bottom end of Chertsey (High Street ? anyway, the main road) where I continued to buy from him - my girlfriends family were local to there.
+Anyway, a few years later Mick moved the Mr Waxy shop to the bottom end of Chertsey (High Street? anyway, the main road) where I continued to buy from him - my girlfriend's family were local to there.
 He was a really friendly and helpful bloke with a massive stash of vinyl that was not out in the shop - if I asked for a rare Zappa album or psych single I was after he'd usually have it for me next time I visited - same with reggae - lot of Lee Perry, Yabby You etc. He moved again further up towards the top of that street but a short while after that move he was taken ill and died - I think something was misdiagnosed - anyway, gone too young and a tragedy.
-His wife Gloria continued to run the shop for a while but it eventually closed down - a flood in a cellar as far as I know damaged/wiped out a lot of his off shop stock but there were still incredible records being put out when Gloria ran it.
-I found 2 copies of Leroy Sibbles Garden of Life 12" in there on the same day once...
+His wife Gloria continued to run the shop for a while but it eventually closed down - a flood in a cellar as far as I know damaged/wiped out a lot of his off-shop stock but there were still incredible records being put out when Gloria ran it.
+I found two copies of Leroy Sibbles' Garden of Life 12" in there on the same day once...
 He really was one of the sweetest people I've ever encountered selling vinyl in all my years hunting it down so RIP Mick/Mr Waxy.
-A while ago I googled Mr Waxy out of nostalgia and found a song by a Chertsey singer songwriter about him and the shop - so not just me touched by this guy !
+A while ago I googled Mr Waxy out of nostalgia and found a song by a Chertsey singer songwriter about him and the shop - so not just me touched by this guy!

-Remember hearing about this shop from collector friends in the 70s/early 80s, but never got there.
+Comment: Remember hearing about this shop from collector friends in the 1970s/early 1980s, but never got there.

 (2018)